rhafer/openstack-db-migration-presentation/markdown/10-motivation.md

 </code>

 Note:
-* Let's just all Postgres data to SQL and reload it using mysql
+* Let's just dump all Postgres data to SQL and import it using mysql
 * Unfortunately it's not that easy